A Few Spaces Remaining!

 What does VISIONS expect of me?

 VISIONS is challenging in different ways and on different levels.
-With your commitment and engagement, this life-changing summer will expand your comfort zone and push you to embrace the unfamiliar.
+With your commitment and engagement, this life-changing experience will expand your comfort zone and push you to embrace the unfamiliar.

 - Cooperation and flexibility are imperative, and a sense of humor is indispensable.